Qutino/MacroPad1.0/README.md

 #### Grounding mask
 - Added Grounding mask around USB, MCU, and Crystal area.
 - none around switches since that shouldn't be an area that would attract too much unwanted noise.
-Reassess if possible.
+Re-assess if possible.

 #### Crystal Placement
 - Crystal placed as close as reasonably possible to the XTAL pins on the MCU.